eight04/angular-ezdialog/README.md

 angular-ezdialog
 ================
-A simple AngularJS dialog service build with Bootstrap modal and ngAnimate, aiming to replace native `window.alert`.
+A simple AngularJS dialog service built with Bootstrap modal and ngAnimate, aiming to replace native `window.alert`.

 Demo
 ----